 Times Higher Education, or THE, is one of the leading providers of higher education data for the world's higher education institutions.
-Every year they release global and regional ranking for colleges and universities around the world.
-This year, they released their first ever Times Higher Education Japan University Rankings.
-For this, THE analyzed and ranked 406 universities, looking at 11 performance metrics that are designed to help students and their families when deciding who to trust with their education.
+Every year they release global and regional rankings for colleges and universities around the world.
+For their second annual Japan University Rankings, THE looked at the four categories of Resources, Engagement, Outcomes, and Environment.
+These indicators are designed to help students and their families when deciding who to trust with their education.

 APU Receives Full Internationalization Marks in QS World University Rankings Asia